 Deferrals

-RTS Deferral: When the non-intended DPP SS receiver detects a CTRL MSG with indication of RTS in the Control Message Type field, it shall compute the deferral time by adding a 1.5 * (configurable Maximum Round Trip Delay for the transmission of the RTS and CTS messages) plus the burst duration.
+RTS Deferral: When the non-intended DPP SS receiver detects a CTRL MSG with indication of RTS in the Control Message Type field, it shall compute the deferral time by adding a 1.5 * (configurable Maximum Round Trip Delay) plus the burst duration.
 The non-intended DPP SS receiver shall compute the burst duration in slots required to send the bytes requested in the RTS message using the robust MCS, plus the duration of the CTRL MSG, the gain adjustment, and the synchronization fields.

 CTS Deferral: